raposamillar/studio-website/README.md

 # Studio Website

-I created and launched the current version of our studio website in **two days**, combining my skills in:
+I created and launched the initial version of our studio website in two days, combining my skills in:

 - Design thinking
 - Content strategy